wavefrontHQ/docs/pages/doc/csp_getting_started.md

 tags: [administration]
 sidebar: doc_sidebar
 permalink: csp_getting_started.html
-summary: Learn the basics and onboard Tanzu Observability to VMware Cloud services.
+summary: Learn the basics for administering your service on the VMware Cloud services platform.
 ---
-Starting June 1, 2023, VMware Aria Operations for Applications is a service in the VMware Cloud services catalog.
+Starting June 1, 2023, VMware Aria Operations for Applications is a service on the VMware Cloud services platform.

 If your Operations for Applications service is onboarded to VMware Cloud services, VMware Cloud services provides features to your Operations for Applications environment, such as:
 - Single sign-on (SSO) with VMware Cloud services accounts.
-- Identity access management (IAM) for users and groups with built-in and custom service roles.
 - SAML 2.0 SSO identity federation with your enterprise identity provider.
+- Identity access management (IAM) with built-in and custom service roles.
 - Seamless integration with other services from your VMware Cloud services portfolio, such as VMWare Aria Operations for Logs and VMware Arial Operations Buisiness Insights.

 {% include note.html content="All new Operations for Applications service instances from June 1, 2023 onwards are onboarded to VMware Cloud services.
 We are in the process of incrementally onboarding the existing Operations for Applications instances to VMware Cloud services."%}

 ## What Is the VMware Cloud Services Console?

-The [VMware Cloud Services Console](https://console.cloud.vmware.com) lets you manage your entire VMware Cloud services portfolio across hybrid and native public clouds.
+The VMware Cloud Services Console lets you manage your entire VMware Cloud services portfolio across hybrid and native public clouds.
 Operations for Applications is one of the many services that you can access, configure, and consume through this console.

+To open the VMware Cloud Services Console:

+- In a Web browser, directly go to `https://console.cloud.vmware.com`.
+- From the Operations for Applications UI, click the **VMware Cloud Services Applications Menu** icon on the toolbar and select **Cloud Services Console**.

 See [Using VMware Cloud Services Console](https://docs.vmware.com/en/VMware-Cloud-services/services/Using-VMware-Cloud-Services/GUID-20D62AFF-024B-4901-976D-69BFD71BECC8.html) for more details.